How to attract prospective students to your college

 However, you want to make sure your social media comes across as personable.
 Students sometimes find that college social media accounts come across as “fake and disingenuous.”
 The best way to avoid this is to put students or recent college graduates in charge of social media instead of administrators.
 Nobody knows how to appeal to prospective students like your own students who have their own college admissions process fresh in their mind.
 Your students know better than you how to make a post or video go viral.
 Let them help you create and market content for your school.

 Video is a prevalent communication format.
-Prospective students can be found on YouTube, Snapchat, TikTok, and Instagram watching videos about the colleges they’re interested in.
+Prospective students, especially those who are part of Gen Z, can be found on YouTube, Snapchat, TikTok, and Instagram watching videos about the colleges they’re interested in.
 Video is handy during the global pandemic as colleges can use videos to show parts of the campus currently closed to prospective students.
 Short videos that are a minute or two in length are a great way to introduce students to your school and invite them to seek more information by contacting an admissions counselor or current student.

 Nonetheless, you need to make sure your videos look and feel professional.
 Videos should be both informational and aesthetically pleasing.
 You can use edited video footage or still images to create attractive videos that prospective students want to watch.
 With so much video content available on the web today, you need to make sure your videos stand out in terms of quality and focus.